Docker Compose (OLake UI)

 - Temporal Worker: Background worker for processing data replication jobs

-- PostgreSQL: Primary database for storing job data, configurations, and sync state
+- PostgreSQL: Primary database for storing job data, configurations, sync state, and Temporal visibility data

 - Temporal Server: Workflow orchestration engine for managing job execution